The Southern Poverty Law Center (SPLC) and their ilk have concocted a growing list of declared “hate issues.”

 This is the basis for the massive censorship we are witnessing on social media.
 Not only can you not be hostile toward privileged and protected groups, you really can’t even criticize them.
 These terms are so abused and overused so as to lose all meaning.
 You can’t even question what you are seeing with your own eyes.

-But that doesn’t stop Red Queen Trump, who has now promised to “forcibly condemn antisemites,” or those people unfriendly or in opposition to Jews.
+But that didn’t stop Red Queen Trump, who has now promised to “forcibly condemn antisemites,” or those people unfriendly or in opposition to Jews.
 The word “condemn” is a slippery slope, as it has two meanings in English: first, to express complete disapproval of, censure; second, to “sentence (someone) to a particular punishment.”
 There is a big difference between disapproval and punishment.

 In today’s climate — and especially since Trump used the word “forcibly” alongside “condemn” — this could be seen as a veiled threat given all the talk about “hate crimes” and white-supremacist boogeymen.
+Trump played a major role in laying the foundation of Biden’s emerging neo-Stasi.

 The dictionary defines “forcibly” as “using force or violence.”
 For English speakers not using shadow language, this could be construed as a criminal threat or a form of star chamber justice.
 Whoever wrote this script for marionette Trump knows exactly what they are doing here.